Mandaar/StarWarsFFG/README.md

 # Changelog

+- 24/10/2020 - Cstadther - Enhancement 394 - Added increase/decrease gear quantity from adversary gear list.
+- 24/10/2020 - Cstadther - Enhancement 394 - Added increase/decrease gear quantity from actor gear list, updated encumbrance calc to account for quantity.
+- 23/10/2020 - Cstadther - Fix 406 - Fixed issue with Blind GM Rolls and Self Rolls.
+- 23/10/2020 - Cstadther - Updated modifiers to correctly apply specialization skill ranks.
+OggDude Character Import Updates - correctly create Bonus Characteristic choices on talents and add species selected skill ranks
+- 23/10/2020 - Cstadther - Fix 401 - Added Encumbrance modifiers to OggDude importer, added Defensive modifier to OggDude Weapon importer.
+- 23/10/2020 - Cstadther - Fix 419 - Fixed bug where brawn and willpower were not be added correctly to wounds and strain, this will cause issues with 0.5 characters.
 - 22/10/2020 - Cstadther - Fixed issue with credits for non-characters.
 - 22/10/2020 - Esrin - Updated `system.json` with version, compatibility, manifest and download fields for v1.0 release!
 - 22/10/2020 - Cstadther - Enhancement 402 - Added comma display for credits.